 BS 76005 is informed by and supports the principles contained in BS 76000 Human resource - valuing people - management system - requirements and guidance, an existing standard which specifies high-level strategic reequirements for a management system for valuing people.
 As well as HR leaders, the standard is expected to be particularly useful to team managers, and indeed any stakeholder interested in promoting diversity in the workplace.

 The following organizations were involved in the development of BS 76005: Business Disability Forum; Business in the Community; Chartered Institute of Personnel and Development; National Centre for Diversity; Women's Engineering Society; University of Worchester.
-Experts in management consultancy and management and stakeholder relations were also involved in the development of the standard, as well as individual experts from ACAS and Equality, Diversity & Inclusion.
+Experts in management and stakeholder relations were also involved in the development of the standard, as well as individual experts from ACAS and Equality, Diversity & Inclusion.